heiniit/Text-classification/README.md

 # Text-classification
-Doing some simple text classification using machine learning
+Doing some text classification using machine learning.